 Our Vision is to understand the neural mechanisms in the brain underlying 3D spatial navigation and to develop novel neuromorphic 3D SLAM and 3D cognitive navigation technologies for autonomous robots.

-Our focus is to explore and solve the following challenging problems from the perspective of robotics and computational neuroscience:
+Our Focus is on seeking to understand and solve the following challenging questions from the perspective of robotics and computational neuroscience:

-How to model the neural mechanisms in the brain underlying 3D navigation?
+- How to model the spatial neural mechanisms and episodic memory in the brain underlying 3D navigation?

-How to build a neural network for performing 6DoF path integration?
+- How to build a novel neural network for performing 6DoF path integration?

-How to create robots that navigate like humans do inspired by the brain?
+- How to create robots that navigate in 3D space as humans do inspired by the brain?